p-u-p-x/Sprocket-Driven-RFM-Segmentation-Framework--KPMG-Standards/README.md

-# Sprocket-Driven-RFM-Segmentation-Framework--KPMG-Standards
-# Customer Segmentation & Dashboard – KPMG Virtual Internship (Fluxxion)
+# Strategic Customer Profiling: Pivot Analysis & Python Modeling - KPMG Virtual Internship (Fluxxion)

 This project was completed as part of the KPMG Virtual Internship hosted by Fluxxion, where we were tasked with analyzing a new customer list and presenting our insights in a client-ready dashboard.